aksommerville/fullmoon/README.md

 - - [ ] I haven't been exploiting POI sort, eg looking for treadles we linear-search the whole list.
 - [ ] Audio: Are we doing audio at all?
 The Thumby is pretty limited.
 - [ ] PulseAudio driver.
 If we're still doing audio.
-- [x] 8x8x8 color framebuffer and images, for Tiny
-- [x] 24x24x16 color framebuffer and images, for Pico and PCs
-- [ ] Optimized blitters.
-It matters, now that we have more pixel formats.
 - [ ] Build for other targets
 - - [ ] MacOS
 - - - [ ] Review deprecated WM functions: -Wno-deprecated-declarations
 - - - [ ] machid
-- - - [x] App icon, using Plunder Squad's for now
 - - - [ ] Can we drop OpenGL?
 It's deprecated, and really not necessary, if we can get a plain old window framebuffer. (see x11 or drmfb)
+- - - [ ] Update for hi-res framebuffer
 - - [ ] Windows -- just drivers
 - - [x] WebAssembly, highly desirable
-- - - [x] Build wasm
+- - - [ ] Update for hi-res framebuffer
-- - - [x] Wrapper web app -- copied from ivand. works but definitely not ideal
+- - - [ ] Clean up web wrapper
 - - [ ] TTY video, and.... something? for input. just for fun
-- - [x] Tiny
-- - [x] Pico
-- - - [x] Runs at about 2/3 speed due to vsync.
-What can we do to work around that? (we have plenty of cpu to spare) ...skip every third vsync
 - - [ ] 68k Mac?
 - - [ ] Pippin?
 - [ ] Update face dir when releasing umbrella